OUR Blog

 Step 3: Identify ground conditions and environment

-Hard, level ground -> indoor electric model / Soft soil or mud -> rough terrain model / Explosion-proof or corrosive environment -> special customization -> determines tire type, power, and protection.
+Hard, level ground -> indoor electric scissor lift model / Soft soil or mud -> rough terrain scissor lift model / Explosion-proof or corrosive environment -> special customization -> determines tire type, power, and protection.

 Step 4: Check access dimensions

-Narrowest aisle width, lowest door height, minimum turning radius -> stowed width and height -> decide whether a narrow or low-profile model is needed.
+Narrowest aisle width, lowest door height, minimum turning radius -> stowed width and height -> decide whether a narrow or low-profile scissor lift model is needed.

 Step 5: Link mobility frequency to budget

-Annual usage < 50 days -> rental / Annual usage > 150 days -> purchase, and select lithium battery or diesel version -> determines the financial model.
+Annual usage < 50 days -> rental / Annual usage > 150 days -> purchase, and select diesel version -> determines the financial model.

 2 Working Height: Distinguishing Platform Height from Actual Working Height